-ScotlandsPeople is one of the world’s largest resources of genealogical information and one of the largest single information resources on the web.
-With almost 80 million records to access it provides an index of Scottish births, marriages and deaths from 1538, census data, and an index search of wills and testaments from 1513.
+ScotlandsPeople is one of the world's largest resources of genealogical information and one of the largest single information resources online.
+With over 80 million records to access it provides an index of Scottish births, marriages and deaths from 1553, census data from 1841, and wills and testaments from 1513 to 1925.

 If you are looking for a copy of a baptism certificate, the first place to try is the parish where the baptism took place.
 The more recent baptismal records are usually held by the minister.

 For records of baptisms earlier than those held by the minister in each parish, the records are divided into:

 - baptismal records before 1855, which are held through ScotlandsPeople and

 - baptismal registers among kirk session records, which are held by the National Records of Scotland, HM General Register House, Edinburgh

 Should you wish to buy a hardback copy of the Baptism register, you can do on the following websites:

 Historically, the Church of Scotland, in the form of kirk sessions and heritors in each parish, was responsible for the maintenance of burial grounds within churchyards and kept records of burials.
 In 1925 responsibility for the maintenance of Church graveyards was transferred to local authorities (or councils) in Scotland and from then burial records were no longer the responsibility of the Church.

 The location of burial records is not as clear cut as that for baptismal and marriage records, but in most cases any surviving burial registers upto 1854 can be accessed via ScotlandsPeople.
 Any burial records among the kirk session records will be accessible through NRS.